 Tuesday, 3 June 2014

-There are four ways to create an object in java, below is the explanation of each way with examples.
+There are four ways to create an object in Java.
+In this post, we will discuss each method in detail along with practical examples.

 1) Using new keyword

-This is the most common way to create an object in java.
-Almost 99% of objects are created in this way.
+This is the most common way to create an object in Java.
+Almost 99% of objects are created using this approach.

 e.g Employee emp=new Employee();